 Couples with children as well as the young are advised to visit the amusement park of “Tsitsinatela” which means “firefly” in Georgian.
 The name is chosen for good: with the onset of darkness, the park is illuminated with thousands of lights.
 In the park, you can ride on various attractions, both extreme and not so much.
 It is worth considering that tickets can only be bought at the ticket office at the entrance to the park.
 So take care of the desired number of tickets in advance and enjoy the fun.

 Holiday in Kobuleti: Hotels

 Kobuleti hotel infrastructure was well developed in the Soviet period.
 There were many sanatoriums, which, unfortunately, ceased to function with the collapse of the USSR.
-Compared with neighboring Batumi, expensive and luxurious hotels in Kobuleti are only a few.
+Compared with neighbouring Batumi, expensive and luxurious hotels in Kobuleti are only a few.
 Boutique hotels, apartments, guesthouses or simply rooms that locals rent out for affordable prices (from $10 to $15 per person per night) are more popular.
 Accommodation by rent is an excellent alternative for tourists who are focused on thrifty holidays.
 And those tourists, who prefer more comfortable conditions, can choose between the best hotels in Kobuleti presented below.